You must submit your application by 14 April 2021.

-The date BuildBonus is paid depends on the type of transaction you are entering into.
-Table 2 details the earliest dates that the grant will be paid for the various transaction types.
+The date your BuildBonus grant is paid depends on the type of transaction you enter into.
+Table 3 details the earliest dates the grant will be paid for the various transaction types.

-Payment will be made by electronic funds transfer to your nominated bank account, generally within 10 business days of lodging the application, provided the application is complete and all supporting information (see table 3 below) is provided.
+Payment will be made by electronic funds transfer to your nominated bank account, generally within 10 to 15 business days of lodging the application, provided the application form is complete and all supporting information (see table 3 below) is provided.

-For the purchase of a new unit or a new home, BuildBonus can be made available for settlement by arrangement with your conveyancer or solicitor.
-In such circumstances, your conveyancer or solicitor must complete section 6 of the application form.
+For the purchase of a new unit or new home, your BuildBonus grant can be made available for settlement by arrangement with your conveyancer or solicitor.
+In these circumstances, your conveyancer or solicitor must complete section 6 of the application form.

-The BuildBonus payment will be deposited in the trust account of your conveyancer within five business days of the scheduled settlement date or within 10 business days of lodgement of the application form together with all relevant supporting information, whichever occurs later.
+The BuildBonus grant payment will be deposited in the trust account of your conveyancer within five business days of the scheduled settlement date or within 10 to 15 business days of lodgement of the application form together with all relevant supporting information, whichever occurs later.